Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: A new proximity-based null model

-which consists of the superposition of two normal distributions with means $\mu_1$ and $\mu_2$, variances $\sigma_1^2$ and $\sigma_2^2$, and an asymmetry parameter $\eta$.
-Taking $\mu_1=-\mu_2=3/2$, $\sigma_1=\sigma_2=1$, and $\eta=1/2$ to ensure a moderate degree of bimodality, we draw $N=1000$ data points, construct networks over a range of the local connectivity parameter $r$, and for each $r$ calculate the modularity $Q$ over a range of the cut location $x_{\text{cut}}$.
+To illustrate the use of this new null model we consider an illustrative example of a synthetic data set drawing from a the distribution $g$ given in Eq.~(\ref{eq:02}).
+Specifically, taking $\mu_1=-\mu_2=3/2$, $\sigma_1=\sigma_2=1$, and $\eta=1/2$ to ensure a moderate degree of bimodality, we draw $N=1000$ data points, construct networks over a range of the local connectivity parameter $r$, and for each $r$ calculate the modularity $Q$ over a range of the cut location $x_{\text{cut}}$.
 In Fig.~\ref{fig1}(a) we plot a heat map of $Q$ as a function of $r$ and $x_{\text{cut}}$, indicating larger values of $Q$ with yellow and smaller values with blue.
-Importantly, for a relatively wide range of $r$ values we find a significant local maximum of $Q$ at approximately $x_{\text{cut}}=0$, corresponding to a dip in the underlying distribution and the presence of bimodality.
-For the value $r=0.8$, as indicated by the vertical line in panel (a), we also plot the heat map of the modularity matrix $B=A-P$ in panel (b), indicating positive values with warm colors (red) and negative values with cold colors (blue).
-Here we can compare the structures of $A$ and $P$ directly, with positive values corresponding to entries that exist in $A$ that are not expected by $P$ and negative values corresponding to values that are expected by $P$ but are absent in $A$.
+Importantly, for a relatively wide range of $r$ values we find a significant local maximum of $Q$ at approximately $x_{\text{cut}}\approx0$, corresponding to a dip in the underlying distribution and the presence of bimodality.
+For the value $r=0.8$, as indicated by the vertical line in panel (a), we also plot the heat map of the modularity matrix in panel (b), indicating positive values with warm colors and negative values with cold colors.
+Here we can compare the structures of $A$ and $P$ directly, with positive values (red) corresponding to entries that exist in $A$ that are not expected by $P$ and negative values (blue) corresponding to values that are expected by $P$ but are absent in $A$.
+On the other hand, values near zero (white) correspond to locations where entries of $A$ are well-predicted by $P$, whether those links exist or not.
 In particular, the bimodality of the data results in a network with, as compared to the null model, more entries present towards the edges (lower left and upper right) and fewer present near the middle.
-In panel (c) we plot the modularity $Q$ vs the cut location $x_{\text{cut}}$ (also at $r=0.8$) where we see a clear maximum near $x_{\text{cut}}=0$ as indicated by the vertical black line.
+In panel (c) we plot the modularity $Q$ vs the cut location $x_{\text{cut}}$ (also at $r=0.8$) where we see a clear maximum near $x_{\text{cut}}\approx0$ as indicated by the vertical black line.
 Specifically, the location of this local max location corresponding to the split between the two subpopulations in the data.
 Back in panel (b) we indicate the cut index with a horizontal and a vertical line, noting that this ``frames out'' the negative values in the modularity matrix.
+Note that this framing did not occur nearly as sharply in the examples shown in Fig.~\ref{fig0} that used the NG and gravity models.
 Lastly, in panel (d) we plot the density of the raw data categorized into two clusters (blue circles and red triangles), as well as the underlying density taken from Eq.~(\ref{eq:03}) plotted as a dashed black curve.
 We note that, while the bimodality of the underlying distribution is clear, (i) in practice the underlying distribution is typically unknown and (ii) identifying bimodality (both in terms of determining if the data is bimodal and, if so, where the split is) in observations of histograms of raw data in this and other examples is difficult due to sample-to-sample fluctuations.